Last Updated on April 27, 2022

-I’ve used this speaker system for over a few years now and although other reviews have disagreed in the past, I think this system is still completely worth the asking price.
+I’ve used this speaker system for over five years now and although other reviews have disagreed in the past, I think this system is still completely worth the asking price.
 It’s not meant to be a spendy speaker system.

 With that, let’s get to the review.